ResourceDataInc/Centroid/README.md

 ### API

 Centroid's API is pretty simple.
 Centroid can load JSON configuration from a file or as a string, and then your application has access to the configuration values through object properties.
-Applications can choose retrieve the entire set of configuration or only the configuration appropriate for a specific enviroment.
+Applications can choose retrieve the entire set of configuration or only the configuration appropriate for a specific environment.

 Centroid also includes niceties that make interacting with the configuration a bit more clean.
-For example, the process to lookup a key in the config will ignore underscores and is case insensitive.
-This allows for storing the config in camelCase, while accessing it in camelCase or snake_case or PascalCase, therefore giving different languages the option to consume configuration using native language conventions.
+For example, the process to look up a key in the configuration will ignore underscores and is case insensitive.
+This allows for storing the configuration in camelCase, while accessing it in snake_case or PascalCase (or camelCase), therefore giving different languages the option to consume configuration using native language conventions.

 The API is currently available in python and .NET.